Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Acknowledgment of paternity

-The father must officially acknowledge paternity so that he is considered legally as the father.
+The father must officially acknowledge the fatherhood so that he is legally recognized as the father.
 This can be done at the registry office, youth welfare office, or notary.

 If both parents wish to have joint custody, they must submit a corresponding declaration to the youth welfare office.